Do you ever feel like a plastic bag

 - When faced with a decision or a stressful situation, mentally transport yourself to this place.
 Ask yourself, “What would my Wise Mind say?“

-- Try this when you’re not stressed too.
-Give it a go on the bus whilst travelling from one place to another, or maybe when you’re sitting on a park bench on a nice day.
+- Try this when you’re not stressed.
+Try it on the bus while travelling from one place to another, or maybe when you’re sitting on a park bench on a nice day.

 - The Wise Mind Dialogue: Regularly set aside time for a “Wise Mind dialogue”.